Flags over Fraser Hall

 Our individual and holistic review process considers responses to essay and short answer prompts, along with GPA, high school transcripts, and any ACT or SAT scores provided.
 No minimum GPA or test score is required for admission.
 Submitted test scores will be considered, but applicants will not be penalized for a lack of scores.

-Incoming first-year students should allow up to eight weeks for a decision to arrive by mail.
+Admissions take place on a rolling basis, with initial review of applications in early October.
+Incoming first-year students should allow up to eight weeks for a decision.